-To deliver IMC messages to IMVs, the TNCS calls TNC_IMV_ReceiveMessage.
+To deliver IMC messages to IMVs, the TNCS calls TNC\IMV\ReceiveMessage, TNC\IMV\ReceiveMessageSOH, or TNC\IMV\ReceiveMessageLong.
 The IMV may process the message immediately or queue it for later processing.
-However, if the IMV wants to send a message in response, it must do so by calling the TNC_TNCS_SendMessage function before returning from TNC_IMV_ReceiveMessage.
+However, if the IMV wants to send a message in response, it must do so by calling the TNC\TNCS\SendMessage, TNC\TNCS\SendMessageSOH, or TNC\TNCS\SendMessageLong function before returning from TNC\IMV\ReceiveMessage, TNC\IMV\ReceiveMessageSOH, or TNC\IMV\ReceiveMessageLong.
 Once all IMVs have finished sending their messages for a batch, the TNCS will send those messages to the TNCC and await its response.
 When this response is received, the TNCS will deliver to IMVs any messages sent by IMCs and start accepting messages from IMVs.
+These various receive and send messages may be mixed subject to constraints described in more detail below.

-As with all IMV functions, the IMV SHOULD NOT wait a long time before returning from TNC_IMV_ReceiveMessage, or TNC_IMV_BatchEnding.
+As with all IMV functions, the IMV SHOULD NOT wait a long time (definitely not more than a second) before returning from TNC\IMV\BeginHandshake, TNC\IMV\ReceiveMessage, TNC\IMV\ReceiveMessageSOH, TNC\IMV\ReceiveMessageLong, or TNC\IMV\BatchEnding.
 A long delay might frustrate users or exceed network timeouts (PDP, PEP or otherwise).
 IMVs that need to perform a lengthy process may want to simply send a status message, indicating that they are working.
 The IMCs can respond in the next batch with a status query and thus the handshake can be kept going.